jemappelle187/alpha-snipes/QUICKSTART.md

 **Optional tuning:**
 - `BUY_SOL` - Start with 0.001-0.01 for live testing
 - `CU_UNIT_PRICE_MICROLAMPORTS` - Increase to 8000-10000 for faster fills
+- `PARTIAL_TP_PCT=0.5` - Partial take-profit example

+Partial take-profit allows the bot to sell a portion (e.g. 50%) at early TP and trail the remainder for additional upside.

 ## 3️⃣ Fund Your Wallet